TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 This project will include various hardware components, software, and mechanical parts in order to effectively move the chess pieces autonomously, integrate AI, process voice recognition, and present everything in a professional-looking chessboard.

 #### Hardware Components
-1. Processing Unit:A Raspberry Pi 4 will handle Stockfish chess AI, voice recognition software, and communication with the Arduino.
+1. Processing Unit: A Raspberry Pi 4 will handle Stockfish chess AI, voice recognition software, and communication with the Arduino [14].
-2. Control Unit: An Arduino Uno or Mega will directly control the stepper drivers and coordinate motor movement.
+2. Control Unit: An Arduino Uno or Mega will directly control the stepper drivers and coordinate motor movement [18].
-3. Microphone: A USB microphone will capture player voice commands for the Vosk speech recognition engine.
+3. Microphone: A USB microphone will capture player voice commands for the Vosk speech recognition engine [17].
-4. Power Supply: Provides regulated 12V for the stepper motors and 5V for the Raspberry Pi and control electronics.
+4. Power Supply: Provides regulated 12V for the stepper motors and 5V for the Raspberry Pi and control electronics [15] [16].

 #### Software